-Architectural Design: Direction is the pivot point between the Inter-Practice Year and the Proto-Practice Year.
-Emerging directly from Urban Studies, it begins with a mid-year review of personally conducted research and culminates in a condensed block of teaching towards the end of the year.
-It draws together the abilities and knowledge developed in the previous modules Urban Studies, Critical Practice and the Design Think Tank Project to establish a roadmap for the subsequent modules: Architectural Design: Speculation and the Comprehensive Design Project.
+Design Direction is the pivot point between the Inter-Practice Year and the Proto-Practice Year.
+Emerging directly from Design Cities, it begins with a mid-year review of personally conducted research and culminates in a condensed block of teaching towards the end of the year.
+It draws together the abilities and knowledge developed in the previous modules Design Cities, Critical Practice and the Design Think Tank Project to establish a roadmap for the subsequent modules: Design Thesis, Design Synthesis and Design Tectonics.
 Progressing from collaborative and professional activities, students will formalise their individual architectural agenda, identifying site(s), programme(s) and demographic group(s) for their Proto-Practice Year design projects.

 We view the Second Year as the first year of a career: that’s why we call it the Proto-Practice Year.
 Directed by Clive Sall, students are supported to develop their own direction and to set the terms of their own enquiry.
 Each student develops an individual thesis design project through the year’s five modules.